-5.2.22 Ensure SSH MaxSessions is limited (Automated)
+5.2.23 Ensure SSH MaxSessions is set to 4 or less (Scored)

 The MaxSessions parameter specifies the maximum number of open sessions permitted from a given connection.

 To protect a system from denial of service due to a large number of concurrent sessions, use the rate limiting function of MaxSessions to protect availability of sshd logins and prevent overwhelming the daemon.